 In the fall of 2011, I wrote an article in the Huffington Post called “Violence Against Women is a Global Pandemic.”
 The data regarding the chronic and oppressive reality of systematized gender-based violence are still valid.
 (For an updated, dynamic and mappable resource, it’s useful to explore the Womenstats database, the most comprehensive of its kind in the world.)

 The good news is that more and more people and organizations are working diligently to raise awareness and confront the pervasive risks that girls and women face just for being female.
-Among these efforts are the United Nations UNITE to End Violence Against Women campaign, which recognizes the 25th of every month as an awareness raising Orange Day, Domestic Violence Awareness Month in October, the Pixel Project’s Paint it Purple initiative, and, at the end of November, the annual 16 Days of Activism Against Gender Violence
+Among these efforts are the United Nations UNITE to End Violence Against Women campaign, which recognizes the 25th of every month as an awareness raising Orange Day, Domestic Violence Awareness Month in October, the Pixel Project’s Paint it Purple initiative, and, at the end of November, the annual 16 Days of Activism Against Gender Violence, as well as One Billion Rising.

 A visionary in this fight is Eve Ensler, who galvanized Thursday's protest last year by releasing a short film on YouTube, One Billion Rising, to raise awareness for the global strike.
 The strike was organized by V-Day, the international organization she founded 14 years ago whose vision it is to end this violence.
 The #1billionrising movement imparts, to quote a Tweet, an amazing message: “1 Billion Women Violated is an Atrocity.
 1 Billion Dancing is a Revolution.”